 Pollutant and particulate levels are currently normal for the area; no increases in these levels are expected.
-The proposal does not include an on the ground activities, or changes to activities.
-Tract does not have any air quality regulations or zones.
+The proposal does not include any on the ground activities, or changes to activities.
+Tracts do not have any air quality regulations or zones.